-The decision-making process in product development has always ended up in the non-users’ hands.
-But now most teams understand that it’s impossible to make a customer-centric product without knowing what customers really need.
+The decision-making process in product development has always ended up in the hands of the product manager.
+But collecting and managing feature requests and feedback from customers is the process every company has to deal with and most teams understand that it’s impossible to make customer-centric products without knowing what customers really need.
 But how to avoid the waste of development hours on developing the things that will not be used and keep the user’s opinion in the spotlight?
 In this article, we’ve analyzed the most commonly used practices and gathered useful tips for effective feature request management.

 Product Development Challenges